 However, we acknowledge that there may be a transition period while energy infrastructure companies update their safety cases accordingly.
-While this occurs, we recommend that energy infrastructure companies consider whether a proposed revision is material or not-material revisions must be submitted to Energy Safe before they are implemented, while immaterial revisions should be submitted to Energy Safe as soon as practicable (see Table 4.2).
+While this occurs, we recommend that energy infrastructure companies consider and record whether a proposed revision is material or not-material revisions must be submitted to Energy Safe before they are implemented, while immaterial revisions should be submitted to Energy Safe as soon as practicable (see Table 4.2).
 It is important to note that the legislation does not differentiate between material and immaterial revisions, and this is simply intended to be a transitional arrangement while safety cases are updated.
+This transitional arrangement will apply to revisions of existing safety cases, but when preparing new safety cases at the five-year review, we expect them to be drafted to minimise the need for frequent revisions.

 Importantly, any revisions to an accepted safety case (material or not) are not considered as 'accepted' under the legislation unless and until they are accepted by Energy Safe.
 This means they cannot be relied upon for the purpose of the defences provided in the legislation unless and until they are accepted by Energy Safe.